qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 *JMX* supports password protected endpoints and needs therefore to implement *session management*.
-The *RMI protocol* has no built in support for *session management*, but it is a common practice to use the ``ObjID`` mechanism for session management.
+The *RMI protocol* has no built in support for *session management*, but it is a common practice to use the ``ObjID`` mechanism for this purpose.
 We already said that custom *remote objects* get assigned a randomly generated ``ObjID`` value during export and that clients are unable to use the *remote objects* without knowing their ``ObjID``.
 To make *remote objects* publicly available, one binds them to an *RMI registry* service, but without doing this, the *remote object* can only be accessed by clients that somehow obtained the ``ObjID`` value.